Story

 Erbil, Iraq

-Leaving Egypt in 331 BC, Alexander marched eastward into Mesopotamia (now northern Iraq) and again defeated Darius, at the Battle of Gaugamela.
+Leaving Egypt in 331 BCE, Alexander marched eastward into Mesopotamia (now northern Iraq) and again defeated Darius, at the Battle of Gaugamela.
 Darius once more fled the field, and Alexander chased him as far as Arbela.
 Gaugamela would be the final and decisive encounter between the two.

 Babylon